 Electron Microscopy

-Electron Microscopy - Crystalline Material Certificate of Achievement
+Electron Microscopy - Biological Concentration Advanced Sample Preparation Certificate of Achievement

-Upon successful completion of the Electron Microscopy: Biological Certificate of Achievement, the student demonstrates skills, knowledge and training for employment as a microscopist to work with research scientists in industry, research laboratories, medical schools, hospitals, colleges and universities, as well as being qualified for technical sales and marketing for Electron Microscopy.
-The student demonstrates his or her ability to: use theory in hands-on work, specimen preparation, electron/ion/light/scanned probe microscope operation, digital imaging, routine maintenance of equipment, experimental design, and data interpretation.
-The student demonstrates skills, knowledge, and training in organization, team work, oral and written communication, Problem-solving, and critical thinking.
-The student demonstrates a variety of skills for employment in disciplines including the following: metallurgy, ceramics, computer and electronics industries, biology, environmental areas, biotechnology, geology, forensics, food and cosmetic industries, and medicine.
+Upon successful completion of the Electron Microscopy - Biological Concentration Advanced Sample Preparation Certificate of Achievement, the student demonstrates skills, knowledge and training for employment as a microscopist and laboratory technician.
+They may work with research scientists in industry, at research laboratories, medical schools, hospitals, colleges and universities, as well as being qualified for technical sales and marketing for Electron Microscopy.

 Electron Microscopy - Materials, AS